For our 20th show, we forced tour guides to share their top secrets from Paris. And it wasn’t easy. Listen to the episode by clicking “play” below.

 Head to the Lavomatic just off Republique for a laundromat that doubles as a bar entrance.
 Address: 30 Rue René Boulanger, in the tenth arrondissement.
-The pic up the very top is the entrance.

 Yes, the front door is a dryer door.
 Press start and a whole world opens for you.